FOR NUERODIVERGENT ADULTS

 2

-complete plans.
+plans built in.
 One for high spoon days, one for low

 Sensory sensitivities